LAL/trackml-library/README.md

 Tracking machine learning challenge (TrackML) utility library
 =============================================================

-A small library to simplify working with the dataset of the tracking machine learning challenge.
+A python library to simplify working with the dataset of the tracking machine learning challenge.

 Installation